mallworth/TerminalStats/README.md

 Description: This program enhances the macOS terminal interface by displaying an ASCII Apple logo and system hardware statistics.

 Instructions: Ensure the main file is located in your user directory or specify its path during compilation.
 Navigate to terminal settings -> shell -> startup, and enable 'Run Command'.
 For the command, type: `printf "\033c" && gcc main.c && ./a.out`.
 NOTE: I used Glass TTY VT220 while formatting the Apple logo.
 Using a different font will likely make it look distorted.
+I also recommend using a window size of 90x35.

 Author: Max Allworth-Miles